On the convergence of stochastic primal-dual hybrid gradient: Numerical evidence

 \section{Numerical evidence}

-In this section, we are going to verify our theoretical findings showing that SPDHG with step sizes in~\eqref{eq: ss_rules} indeed obtains linear convergence for problems satisfying metric subregularity.
-The problems we will solve, namely, basis pursuit, Lasso, ridge regression and SVM with hinge loss, all satisfy metric subregularity (see Assumption~\ref{as: ms}).
-On the other hand, only ridge regression is strongly convex-strongly concave, thus this is the only problem where existing linear convergence results from~\cite{chambolle2018stochastic} apply by using the algorithm SPDHG-$\mu$~\cite[Theorem 6.1]{chambolle2018stochastic}.
-We will show that even in this case, when strong convexity constants are small, applying SPDHG is more beneficial than applying SPDHG-$\mu$.
-SPDHG-$\mu$ is not applicable for other problems due to lack of strong convexity either in the primal or dual problems.
-We also illustrate favorable behavior of SPDHG against state-of-the-art methods SVRG~\cite{johnson2013accelerating}, accelerated SVRG~\cite{zhou2018simple} and SDCA~\cite{shalev2013stochastic}.
+In this section, we support our theoretical findings by showing that SPDHG with step sizes in~\eqref{eq: ss_rules} obtains linear convergence for problems satisfying metric subregularity.

+The problems we solve in this section satisfy metric subregularity (see~Section~\ref{sec: ms}).
+However, among these problems, only ridge regression is strongly convex-strongly concave, thus this is the only problem where existing linear convergence results from~\cite{chambolle2018stochastic} apply by using the algorithm SPDHG-$\mu$~\cite[Theorem 6.1]{chambolle2018stochastic}.
+We show that even in this case, when strong convexity constants are small, applying SPDHG can be more beneficial for some datasets.
+SPDHG-$\mu$ is not applicable for other problems due to lack of strong convexity or strong concavity.
+We also illustrate favorable behavior of SPDHG against state-of-the-art methods SVRG~\cite{johnson2013accelerating}, accelerated SVRG~\cite{zhou2018simple} and PDCD algorithms using smaller step sizes with dense data, such as~\cite{fercoq2019coordinate}.

-For space limitations, we include results with one or two datasets for each problem whereas we observed similar behavior with other datasets as well.
-For SPDHG, as suggested in~\cite{chambolle2018stochastic}, we use the step sizes $\tau=\frac{\gamma}{n \max_i \|A_i\|}$ and $\sigma_i = \frac{\gamma}{\| A_i \|}$, with $\gamma=0.99$ for all problems.
-For the other methods, we use uniform sampling for coordinates and the suggested step sizes in the respective papers.
+Due to limited space, we include results with one or two datasets for each problem.
+For SPDHG, as suggested in~\cite{chambolle2018stochastic}, we use uniform sampling of coordinates and the step sizes $\tau=\frac{0.99}{n \max_i \|A_i\|}$ and $\sigma_i = \frac{0.99}{\| A_i \|}$ for all problems.
+For the other methods, we use the suggested theoretical step sizes in the respective papers and we do not fine tune any of the methods.